naotohori/notes/docs/proxylibrary.md

  window.location=u.substring(0,n+1)+'.ezproxy.lib.utexas.edu'+u.substring(n+1);})()
 ````

-Unfortunately UT's server seems not as smart as UMD's.
+Unfortunately proxy server in UT seems not as smart as one in UMD.
 That is, if
 your query is not on the list of proxy server, it will give you just
 an Error page, instead of passing back to the original page.